 Credit cards make spending money easy but without making us think much about how much we are spending.
 Then the bill comes and our payment is bigger than last month’s.
 As a CERTIFIED FINANCIAL PLANNER™ professional (CFP®), I often hear “Mr. Brewer, I don’t have any money to invest.”
 Are there funds that you just don’t know about?
 Let’s examine what might be going on.

-Most salaried people think of their money in terms of the net or spendable income.
+Most salaried people think of their money in terms of net or spendable income.
 However, that is not all of the money.
 A simple way to think of where your money goes can be expressed by the acronym TGISIDS: Tax, Give, Insure, Save, Invest, Debt (as in pay debt), and Spend.

 Many people don’t consider what they pay on taxes as spending.
 The government doesn’t trust most of us to pay our tax bills so they have our employers take it out, on our behalf.
 We don’t get a chance to think about it, like we do with employee benefits or whether to fund that night out on the town.
 Some people feel that they have little control over taxes, yet they get a refund.
 Refunds often get spent as “found money” and are not allocated to advancing long-term financial goals.

 Some people automate their giving and savings.
-They know, as the government does, if it doesn’t land in their checking account, they will treat it as being invisible.
+They know, as the government does if it doesn’t land in their checking account, they will treat it as being invisible.
 Your company may have automatically enrolled you in your employer-sponsored retirement plan knowing that you would likely not miss it.
 As the money is for your retirement, that is not a bad thing.

 If you’re giving is in the form of tithing or writing checks to charities or family members, it becomes visible.
-The same goes with writing one big check on April 14 for an IRA.
+The same goes for writing one big check on April 14 for an IRA.
 Many people find either they don’t have the money or find it a painful check to write for a small tax reduction.
 Unfortunately, they don’t understand the benefit of tax-deferred growth on what they invest.
 However, that is a longer-term gain.

 Insurance, emergency savings, investing for college, and paying debt, for the most part, make up visible spending.
 Open enrollment of employee benefits involves visible spending.
 Some companies allow you to purchase various types of insurance in addition to health.
 The types of insurance may include disability, life, and long-term care.
-Many people make the decision not to purchase some insurances based on the fact that it decreases take-home pay.
+Many people make the decision not to purchase some insurance based on the fact that it decreases take-home pay.

 We can find a number of ways to rationalize not taking these benefits.
 Often at the center is our desire to maximize our current lifestyle.
 That can easily leave you vulnerable to a catastrophic risk that could have been hedged with insurance or savings.